WrestleMania Fan Axxess: History

 Since 2013, NXT matches have been held at WrestleMania Axxess, and since 2017, matches from various independent promotions have been held, such as Insane Championship Wrestling, Progress Wrestling, and Evolve.
 In 2018, WWE held four invitational tournaments for NXT championship matches.
 The winners of the WWE United Kingdom Championship Invitational, NXT North American Championship Invitational, NXT Tag Team Championship Invitational, and NXT Women's Championship Invitational tournaments received matches for the respective titles on April 8.

-WWE has cancelled the traditional WrestleMania Axxess events since 2020 due to the onset of the COVID-19 pandemic and subsequently announced that the 2022 event during WrestleMania 38 weekend will be replaced by a Superstore Axxess shop with superstar panels and premium experiences.
-Unlike previous events, no live wrestling matches or autograph signings will be involved.
+WWE cancelled the traditional WrestleMania Axxess events since 2020 due to the onset of the COVID-19 pandemic and subsequently announced that the 2022 event during WrestleMania 38 weekend will be replaced by a Superstore Axxess shop with superstar panels and premium experiences.
+Unlike previous events, no live wrestling matches and only a limited amount of autograph signings were involved for the 2023 event.

+For WrestleMania XL in April 2024, WWE relaunched the event under a new name of WWE World at WrestleMania, which was done in partnership with Fanatics Events and held at the Pennsylvania Convention Center.
+The event runs from Thursday, April 4 until Monday, April 8.
+The five-day event includes interview panel sessions with WWE wrestlers, a WWE 2K24 gaming tournament, live podcast recordings, meet-and-greets with wrestlers, and a large merchandise store with various memorabilia honoring WrestleMania's 40-year history.

 WrestleMania Superstore

 Every year during the week leading up to WrestleMania, the WrestleMania Superstore is open at WrestleMania Axxess.
 The WrestleMania Superstore has "the largest selection of WrestleMania and WWE merchandise under one roof".
 It has over 700 items and includes exclusive Superstore-only merchandise.
 The store is open to the public, and no ticket is required.